1273million/KSPatches/README.md

 # KSPatches

-A patch pack for Kerbal Space Program, focused on increasing Isp and TWR on rockets..
+A patch pack for Kerbal Space Program, focused on increasing Isp and TWR on rockets.

 * [Features](#features)
 * [Dependencies](#dependencies)